Badis213/Discord-Bot-UHM/docs/LOG.md

 - Tested the welcome message functionality.
 - Verified that the bot sends the welcome message correctly when a new member joins.
 - Verifies that the bot adds the unverified member role.
+### Moderation Commands
+- Added and tested the slash commands for banning and kicking, still have to add a option time for ban.

 ## July 10, 2024

+### Moderation Commands
+- Added time option for ban.
+- Added embeds for ban and kick.
+- Added Logs for ban and kick.
+- Tested all functions.
+- Debugged the welcome message error.